 M2 / M3 · 10+ years total, 4+ in management

-Senior Engineering Manager interview prep — what to expect
+Senior Engineering Manager interview prep, what to expect

 6 rounds5–8 weeks7 sample questions$220–270k base

-Senior Engineering Manager is the inflection point where you start managing managers OR running a 15–25 engineer organisation.
+If you're going for Senior Engineering Manager, you've hit the inflection point: you'll start managing managers OR running a 15–25 engineer organisation.
 The interview shifts from 'can you manage a team' to 'can you scale a team and shape an organisation'.
-Expect deeper probing on org design, multi-team prioritisation, talent strategy, and the ability to operate at director-1 level.

 Personalised version